 If you plan to travel via the London Underground or bus network for a week, I suggest getting a London travel card.
 It will cost around $45 and you can travel the Underground and Bus network from Zones 1-2, which are the most central zones.
 I have an Oyster Card, which I simply put more money on when I need it for traveling.

 Where to stay in Fulham – Fulham Hotels

-There are about a dozen or so hotels in Fulham, and the closest ones to the center are the Millennium & Copthorne Hotel at the Chelsea Football Stadium, La Reserve Hotel which is in-between the Millennium and Fulham Broadway tube station, and the Malt House, which has a few rooms over the Malt House pub.
-But don’t worry, the pub closes at a reasonable hour so you’ll have a decent nights sleep.
+There are about a dozen or so hotels in Fulham, and the closest ones to the center are the Millennium & Copthorne Hotel at the Chelsea Football Stadium, and La Reserve Hotel which is in-between the Millennium and Fulham Broadway tube station.
 There is also an Ibis, a Travelodge and a Holiday Inn Express, which will be your cheapest hotels in Fulham.
 There’s an upscale Doubletree Hotel near Imperial Wharf which I’ve stayed at many times.
 It’s right next to the Imperial Wharf Overground line.